Netlify is a static site hosting company that has a powerful free offering. If you're looking to host a commercial Tome site this is a great option.

 Deploying the Tome template

 Netlify supports template projects, which are the fastest way to get started on their platform.
-To use the Tome template, click the button below:
+To use the Tome template that comes with the Bookish profile (good for blogs), click the button below:

 You'll be prompted to login or create an account, then a Tome site will be automatically provisioned for you.

-Whether you used the template or you're connecting to Netlify manually, you should understand how to configure Netlify to properly build Tome.
+If you're connecting to Netlify manually and not using the template, you should understand how to configure Netlify to properly build Tome.
 Netlify supports a root-level configuration file, "netlify.toml", which contains environmental variables and commands used to build your static site.

 The currently recommended netlify.toml configuration is: